 This article is the second in a series on how to help public transit emerge from this crisis stronger than ever.
-Read the first post.
+Other articles in the series are linked at the bottom of this page.

 As our cities start to reopen, transit agencies face two critical tasks: the first is to improve the safety of riding transit, and the second is to help people feel comfortable riding it.
 Riding transit is not inherently dangerous, but it does provide opportunities for person-to-person transmission.
 Making people safe and quelling their fears requires a serious public health commitment to the those who both operate and ride transit.
 Because people’s travel patterns cross county lines, transit agencies and health officials need to coordinate their efforts and messages across the region.
 And some precious stimulus dollars will need to be directed to the new and ever-evolving hygiene precautions and social distancing requirements.
 For transit to recover, transit agencies and the Metropolitan Transportation Commission (MTC) will need to do five things: